MISSION

 Ninja, who are present all over Japan, separate into two teams—red and black—and commence their activities.
 This is where everything starts.

-The first chapter takes place in the Kansai region, where the history and legends of the ninja still linger in many places.
+Chapter one takes place in the Kansai region, where the history and legends of the ninja still linger in many places.

 coming soon.